KfW prepared to extend credit line to Uniper as gas losses swell -sources | Headlines

 They added that increasing the gas levy could also help cushion the blow.
 "At the end of June, when we started the negotiations, we expected the backstop to not be reached at all," Uniper Chief Executive Klaus-Dieter Maubach told journalists last week after presenting a 12.3 billion euro first-half loss.

-KfW declined to comment and Uniper was not immediately available for comment.
+KfW and Uniper both declined to comment.
 Uniper has been forced to buy gas in the spot market where prices have soared to replace a shortfall in deliveries from Russia, which has reduced flows through the Nord Stream 1 pipeline since mid-June.

 Uniper's gas losses stood at 3.8 billion euros as of Aug.
 17 and, according to comments by finance chief Tiina Tuomela last week, are rising by roughly 100 million euros each day.
 At the current rate this will amount to 8.2 billion euros by Oct.
 1 when a gas levy kicks in that allows Uniper to pass on most of the higher gas costs to customers and massively cut losses.